Stellated octahedron: In popular culture

+The stellated octahedron appears with several other polyhedra and polyhedral compounds in M. C. Escher's prints Stars and Study for Stars, in a skeletal style similar to that of da Vinci.
+It provides the central form in Escher's Double Planetoid (1949).
+Escher likely learned of this shape and of other compound and stellated polyhedra from Max Brückner's book Vielecke und Vielflache (1900).
+In Stars, it has been theorized to represent crystal twinning or a double star.
+In Double Planetoid, the two tetrahedra of the compound form two interpenetrating worlds, one entirely covered by architecture, the other a wilderness populated by saurian creatures.

 The obelisk in the center of the Plaza de Europa in Zaragoza, Spain, is surrounded by twelve stellated octahedral lampposts, shaped to form a three-dimensional version of the Flag of Europe.

+The single decoration on the tomb of André Breton, in the Batignolles Cemetery of Paris, is a stellated octahedron.
+French historian Henri Calhiol has documented stone carvings of this shape on several country houses in the Arrondissement of Mirande of southwestern France.
+They appear also in interior wooden staircase carvings in the Maison du Val de Villé in northeastern France.

 Mysticism

 Some modern mystics have associated this shape with the "merkaba": a "counterrotating field of light" (Note: Specifically, Melchizedek describes the merkaba as made of two coincidental stellated octahedra, or "star tetrahedra" that counter-rotate with respect to each other (i.e., four tetrahedra total, in the form of two self-dual stellated octahedra).) that "transport[s] body and soul to other dimensions."
 New Age authors have attributed the merkaba to ancient Egyptian origins — traditionally, "mer" stood for pyramid, "ka" for soul, and "ba" for personality or spiritual essence that guides the soul.
 In a different tradition, Jewish "Merkabah" mysticism details a living chariot in the visions of Ezekiel (in Hebrew, chariot is written מֶרְכָּבָה and pronounced merkābâ, where "rakab" means "to ride" or "to be carried"), used by higher angels for motility.

+The triangles in the stellated octahedron have been used as a sign of the Christian Trinity, copied 24 times for the 24 hours of the day.
 The resemblance between this shape and the two-dimensional star of David has also been frequently noted.